Chocolate Syrup Recipe- With Canning Instructions

 • 1 teaspoon salt

-• Up to 6 tablespoons vanilla extract - optional and can be easily subbed for some mint or orange extracts for a fun flavor twist!
+• Up to 6 tablespoons vanilla extract - optional and can be easily subbed for some (lesser quantity, make sure to taste as you go) mint or orange extracts for a fun flavor twist!

 Step 1: Prepare the Syrup